 Oro Valley Home Warranty.
-Oro Valley Homes for Sale, Oro Valley Real Estate in Oro Valley AZ.
-Sell or Buy Oro Valley AZ, Homes for Sale and Real Estate.
+Oro Valley Homes for Sale, Oro Valley Real Estate in Oro Valley Arizona AZ.
+Search Oro Valley Homes and Real Estate.

 What Is a Home Warranty?

 It's a policy a homeowner pays for that covers the cost of repairing many home appliances if they break down.

 After all, lots of things you buy come with a warranty in case they break down, from cars to smartphones.
 But what about homes?
 It turns out you can get a home warranty plan, too.

 Home warranties provide financial protection from a service provider for homeowners who might be faced with unexpected problems with their appliances.

 Many people buy a one-year home warranty plan right when they close on a home, since such protections can provide some much-needed peace of mind that you won't get hit with unexpected, out-of-pocket expenses soon after moving in.
 Imagine what a bummer it would be, after all, to wake up one morning to a broken boiler, knocking appliances, a leaking water heater, dripping plumbing, or malfunctioning fridge in your new home.

 A home warranty plan can lessen those homeowner and appliance worries, which for many is worth every penny.